By Capt. Steve

 Features We Like

+• Dual-voltage drawer-style refrigerator in galley.• Double-wide helm seat that swivels to face aft.• Gel coated engine room.• Standard trim tabs.• 19-degree deadrise at the transom.
 Cruising different places every long weekend is an exciting prospect for most boaters, and it sure beats having to go back to the same lake all the time.
 With a “pocket cruiser” such as the Sea Ray 260 Sundancer, you don’t really need a big, expensive cruising boat to get you to some of the world’s best cruising grounds.
 I think trailerable cruisers are one of the best values in boating where most people are only limited by their time off and imagination.

 The cabin of the 260 Sundancer may be considered Spartan by some, but I think that's part of the appeal of a boat this size.
 For cruising couple it's an ideal arrangement where you can be relaxing and chatting up the night in the forward settee, and then turn in for the night in the mid cabin without having to "convert" anything.
 To me, on a rainy night it's even better.